She was the first criminal I met

 assigned by chance to a liberal section.

-someone he knew
+Someone he knew

-who knew the boss of this place
+knew someone, who knew the boss of this place

 a Christian known to practise and preach – he might take a chance.